hchacon4/wdn_project/Graph Partitions/README.md

 ## Edge Partition of Water Network Model Graph
-network_simulator package required.
+network_simulator package is required to run the graph_partition notebook.
 See Simulators folder for install details.

 EPANET INP file is key dependency throughout the training pipeline;
 Use the same EPANET INP file used in data simulation.